GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-08-25-jpa-sql-and-embeddable.md

 As you see this domain class now has the @Embeddable class as dependency.

-What happens now because of this all is the Hibernate uses the embedded id as a key in its identity map.
+Hibernate will now use the embedded id as a key in its identity map.
 To make sure this identity map only contains references to unique objects, it needs the correct hashCode() and equals() methods.
-The default implementations of these do not work correctly so they need to be overridden.
+The default implementations of these Object methods do not work correctly (default equals() method uses == , which doesn't return true if two object instances hold the same values but refer to different objects) so they need to be overridden.

-Ok, I'm happy that ChatGPT is there to explain it, really don't know how I would have learned this quickly.
-Anyhow, the entries are unique, no errors are thrown, and the table is properly indexed which imprives performance.
+Ok, I'm happy that ChatGPT is available to explain it, really don't know how I would have learned this quickly in any other way.
+For now, the entries are unique, no errors are thrown, and the table is properly indexed which improves performance.